Frequently Asked Questions

 Question: Why is Baldwin Lake important?

 Answer: The Lake currently serves several important functions within the Los Angeles River watershed.
-It collects runoff from the San Gabriel Mountains, retains it onsite to provide filtration, recharge and habitat, and is a vital resource of educational, scenic and restorative value for the more than 350,000 people who annually visit the 127-acre Los Angeles County Arboretum.
+It collects runoff from the San Gabriel Mountains, retains it onsite to provide filtration, recharge and habitat, and is a vital resource of educational, scenic and restorative value for the nearly 400,000 people who annually visit the 127-acre Los Angeles County Arboretum and Botanic Garden.

 Q: What is current state of the Lake?

 A: Over the years, the Lake has been impacted by severe sedimentation and inflows of urban runoff.
-It was originally 15-18 feet deep, but now has an average depth of 24 inches.
+It was originally 15-18 feet deep, but now has an average depth of 24 inches when rains occur.
 Historic perimeter walls, dating back to the days of Arcadia’s founder, E.J.
 “Lucky” Baldwin, are collapsing as extremes in water levels compromise their integrity.

 Q: What about wildlife dependent on the Lake?